Fifty years ago today--on September 10, 1975--Kiss released its fourth album, a double-live LP called Alive!, and I had to have it.

 Ace Frehley talks smokin’ guitars, Kiss money, sex videos, and “teddy bear” Gene Simmons

-ORIGINALLY POSTED ON STRAIGHT.COM, MARCH 12, 2008 By Steve Newton When Kiss played the Commodore Ballroom back in early 1975, the band had just released its second album, Hotter Than Hell, and was about to embark on a rocket ride to untold riches and fame.
-Thirty-three crazy years later and KISS guitarist Ace Frehley is … Continue reading Ace Frehley talks smokin’ guitars, Kiss money, sex videos, and “teddy bear” Gene Simmons
+ORIGINALLY PUBLISHED ON MARCH 12, 2008 By Steve Newton When Kiss played Vancouver's Commodore Ballroom back in early 1975, the band had just released its second album, Hotter Than Hell, and was about to embark on a rocket ride to untold riches and fame.
+Thirty-three crazy years later and KISS guitarist Ace Frehley is heading … Continue reading Ace Frehley talks smokin’ guitars, Kiss money, sex videos, and “teddy bear” Gene Simmons

 Subpar KISS all about the special effects in Vancouver